gree/gree.github.io/README.md

 Copyright 2014 GREE, Inc.

-This software is released under the MIT License, see [LICENSE](/LICENSE).
+This software is released under the Apache License, Version 2.0.
+See [LICENSE](/LICENSE).